 If you can’t bare the thought of no vehicles, then don’t fear, as certain roads will remain open for bus routes.
 Plus there will be dedicated taxi drop off zones for people with accessibility needs to attend the free events.

-London’s car-free day commences on September 22nd from 10:30am until 5pm, www.londoncarfreeday.com
+London’s car-free day commences on 22nd September from 10:30am until 5pm.
+Find out more about the routes and activities at www.londoncarfreeday.com